 Ratio

 We like to brew our coffee at 1:18.
 That’s 1 gram of coffee for every 18 grams of water you brew with.
-For example, if you have 20g of coffee, you’d brew with 360g of water.
+For example, we brew with 17g of coffee & brew with 306g of water.

 The Grind